Synchrony-optimized networks of Kuramoto oscillators with inertia: Introduction

-The phenomenon of synchronization, a key factor for the perfect operation of a power grid, has been the object of study for a long time \cite{strogatz2000,pikovsky2001,arenas2008,acebron2005} in different areas of knowledge.
-It is present in a myriad of situations, arising naturally in many areas of biology, physics, social sciences, etc. It has been, however, only recently that a \emph{complex system} approach has been devised to study the synchronization of power grids \cite{filatrella2008}.
+The phenomenon of synchronization has been studied for a long time \cite{strogatz2000,pikovsky2001,arenas2008,acebron2005} in different areas of knowledge.
+It is present in a myriad of situations, arising naturally in many areas of biology, physics, social sciences, etc. However, It has been only recently that a \emph{complex system} approach has been devised to study the synchronization of power grids \cite{filatrella2008} (See also, for a recent review, \cite{NishMotter}).
 Typically, a single power plant is a complicated machine, with a lot of tunable parameters necessary to its correct functioning.
-Although power grids can be, and surely are, analyzed and studied in all their finer details taking into account hundreds of power plants, substations, transmission lines, and many other devices, the idea of \cite{filatrella2008} is to focus on the complexity of the underlying network of connections \cite{newman2003,newman2010} and its role on the overall synchronization process.
+Although power grids can be, and surely are, analyzed and studied in all their finer details, taking into account hundreds of power plants, substations, transmission lines, and many other devices, the idea here is to focus on the complexity of the underlying network of connections \cite{newman2003,newman2010} and its role on the overall synchronization process.
 In order to achieve such a goal, one treats the power plants as simple generators and the loads on the other side of transmission lines as passive machines.
-Energy conservation in this context yields a set of equations similar to the well know Kuramoto Model \cite{acebron2005}.
-This similarity, in its turn, enables us to study power grid synchronization with the vast set of tools and ideas already developed in the recent literature.
-Indeed, we have witnessed recently many works devoted to the analysis of power grids in the context of complex system as, for instance, the analysis of the European power grid \cite{lozano2012}, the effects of decentralization of energy production in the British power grid \cite{rohden2012}, the identification of parameters in individual vertices that turn the synchronous state more stable \cite{motter2013}, the existence of Braess's paradox \cite{witthaut2012,witthaut2013}, the role of the network topology on synchronization \cite{rohden2014} and a stability analysis of blackouts using basin-stability measures \cite{menck2014}.
+Energy balance in this context yields a set of equations known as the Kuramoto Model with inertia \cite{acebron2005}.
+Recently, we have witnessed many works devoted to the analysis of power grids in this context of complex system as, for instance, the analysis of the European power grid \cite{lozano2012}, the effects of decentralization of energy production in the British power grid \cite{rohden2012}, the identification of parameters in individual vertices that turn the synchronous state more stable \cite{motter2013}, the existence of Braess's paradox \cite{witthaut2012,witthaut2013}, the role of the topology \cite{rohden2014,PNAS,decentral} and assortative mixing \cite{assort} on the network synchronization and control, and a stability analysis of blackouts using basin-stability measures \cite{menck2014}.